bcgianni/rd-docker-atom/README.md

 cd rd-docker-atom
 ./install.sh
 ```
-Script `install.sh` builds Dockerfile and copy `rd-atom` to `/usr/local/bin`.
-The first build can take a long time, so be patient.
+Script `install.sh` builds Dockerfile and copies the executable `rd-atom` to `/usr/local/bin`.
+The first build can take some time, so be patient.

 ## Usage